mmloso-workshop/mmloso-workshop.github.io/index.md

 ---

 ## 📖 <a id="about"></a> About

-This workshop brings together researchers at the intersection of multimodal learning, NLP, and AI for social good, with a focus on low-resource and underserved settings.
-While multimodal data—text, audio, visual, and sensor—continues to grow, most state-of-the-art models depend on large, high-quality datasets, limiting their applicability in data-scarce environments.
+This workshop brings together researchers at the intersection of multimodal learning, NLP, and AI for social good, focusing on low-resource and underserved settings.

-We invite papers on developing robust and inclusive multimodal systems that can operate effectively under data constraints.
-Topics include learning with multiple modalities, cross-lingual, cross-modal adaptation, and interpretable models for domains like healthcare, ecological monitoring, education, and cultural heritage preservation.
-Alongside papers and keynotes, a community-driven shared task will evaluate multimodal robustness and generalization in low-resource contexts.

 ---

 ## 📢 <a id="cfp"></a> Call for Papers
 We focus on bridging the gap between the growing capabilities of multimodal machine learning models and the urgent needs of real-world applications in under-resourced, marginalized, or data-constrained settings.
-This includes scenarios where data is scarce, modalities are incomplete or imbalanced, and computational or human infrastructure may be limited.

-The topics of interest for the workshop include, but are not limited to:

-- **Learning with Missing or Incomplete Modalities**
-- **Few-Shot, Zero-Shot, and Transfer Learning in Multimodal Contexts**
-- **Multilingual and Multimodal Representation Learning**
-- **Ethical, Interpretable, and Responsible AI for Multimodal Systems**
-- **Benchmarking and Evaluation for Real-World Robustness**
-- **Applications in Social Good**, including biodiversity monitoring, public health, language documentation, crisis response.

 ---